Meet the Judges

 Chris Boyle / Soloshot Inc.

-Chris Boyle is a biomedical engineer, inventor and entrepreneur from Queens, NY.
-Chris’s SOLOSHOT object tracking system was a 2012 recipient of the Cool Idea!
-Award, which provided him with gratis injection molded parts to get the product off the ground.
-Since then, Chris has assembled a multi-dimensional, global team that continually strives to push the technological, operational and physical limits in order to bring a simple vision to life: make great video easy.
-Additionally, Chris has been issued 42 U.S. patents and has started or funded companies ranging from medical devices, apparel, e-commerce, training and consumer electronics.
-At just twenty-two, he founded his first company, which developed medical devices and next-generation materials, and culminated in a license agreement with a Fortune 50 medical device company.
+Chris Boyle is founder and CEO of SOLOSHOT, an object tracking system that was a 2012 recipient of the Cool Idea!
+Award, which provided gratis injection molded parts to get the first generation off the ground.
+Chris and the SOLOSHOT team have recently shipped SOLOSHOT3, their 3rd generation robotic camera system that not only automatically tracks and films, but live streams and automatically edits the action too.
+Chris, a biomedical engineer, inventor and entrepreneur from Queens, NY, has been issued 57 U.S. patents and has started or funded companies ranging from medical devices, materials and apparel, to e-commerce, athlete training and consumer electronics.
+At just twenty-two, he founded his first company, which developed next-generation materials and medical devices culminating in a license to a Fortune 50 medical device company.

 Taylor Stein / Autodesk

 Taylor Stein is a Mechanical Engineer and Autodesk Technology Evangelist based in the San Francisco Bay Area.
 Utilizing the latest in manufacturing technology—such as Autodesk’s generative design software and additive manufacturing—Taylor aims to inspire and empower the next generation of engineers and makers to solve real-world problems.

 Larry Lukis / Protolabs